 |Location:||Right in Banff town center on Banff Ave.|

-For those whose first concern is their budget, the King Edward Hotel is the perfect choice!
+For those looking for a cheap place to stay in Banff, the King Edward Hotel is a perfect choice!
 Rooms are well under $150 a night and are comfortable with a private bathroom, mini-fridge, tea and coffee maker, and TV.

-The location is right in the heart of Banff perfect for walking to many of the attractions and activities in the area.
+The location is right in the heart of Banff, ideal for walking to many of the attractions and activities in the area.

 The amazing price tag does come with a couple of sacrifices though.
 There is no onsite pool or restaurant and the rooms don’t have air conditioning (which isn’t normally a problem in Banff but is worth noting.)
 There is also no elevator from the underground parking garage.